What is Encryption? Beginner’s Guide From Plain Text to Cipher Text

 • Private Key: A private key is used for decryption & it is kept secret by the owner.
 It is mainly used to decrypt ciphertext that has been encrypted using the corresponding public key.

-• Decryption Algorithm: This is a mathematical formula which can convert the ciphertext back into the original plaintext.
+• Decryption Algorithm: This is a mathematical formula that can convert the ciphertext back into the original plaintext.

 • Decryption Key: A secret value used by the decryption algorithm to decrypt the ciphertext and reveal the original plaintext.